 Note: if the Onset tag group's definition is in expanded form, the Def-expand will be an additional internal tag group.

-See 3.2.8.3 Onset, Offset, and Inset for a specification of the required behavior of the Onset, Offset, and Inset tags.
+See 3.2.8.3 Onset and Offset tags for a specification of the required behavior of Onset and Offset.

 5.3.1.
 Using Onset and Offset in Chapter 5 gives examples of usage and additional details.